promcon/website/content/2021-online/index.md

 ## Our sponsors

+Sponsorship sales for PromCon Online 2021 are now closed.
 A big thank you to all of our sponsors who are helping make PromCon happen!
-Click [HERE](http://cncf.io/sponsor) to learn more about how your company or organization can participate in the event as an event sponsor.

 <h3>Platinum</h3>
 <div class="sponsor-logos">